-During the darker winter months, lighting can make a great deal of difference for the ongoing use and functionality of your garage.
+During the darker winter months, lighting can make all the difference for the ongoing use and functionality of your garage.
 These days, garages have become an important extension of our homes and living space, so the type of fixtures you choose will depend on the purpose of your garage and how often you use it.

-This article will discuss the different types of garage lighting, so you can decide which will be most suitable for your property.
+This article will discuss the various types of garage lighting, so you can decide which will be most suitable for your property.

 Lighting for inside your garage